try-to-learn/koa-joi-validator-mw/README.md

 For more examples of the (very powerful) validation capabilities of Joi, view the official documentation - https://github.com/hapijs/joi

 If the validation fails, an HTTP 400 response will be returned to the client, along with a short human-readable error message explaining why the request was rejected.
-You can override the validation errors using `errorCallback` function
+You can handle the validation errors by registering `errorCallback` function

 ```javascript
 const validator = validate(schema, errorCallback);